ned14/nedmalloc/Readme.txt

 Speed comparisons:
 -=-=-=-=-=-=-=-=-=
+See Benchmarks.xls for details.

-1. The enclosed test.c is designed to be a representative synthetic memory allocator test.
+The enclosed test.c is designed to be a representative synthetic memory allocator test.
 It works by randomly mixing allocations with frees with half of the allocation sizes being a two power multiple less than 512 bytes (to mimic C++ stack instantiated objects) and the other half being a simple random value less than 16Kb.
-See Benchmarks.xls for details.

-2. Results from Tn's TestIO benchmark.
+The real world code results are from Tn's TestIO benchmark.
 This is a heavily multithreaded and memory intensive benchmark with a lot of branching and other stuff modern processors don't like so much.
-These figures are for SVN rev 532.
-As you'll note, the memory allocator isn't that much of a bottleneck here.

-Microsoft Windows XP SP2 on x86 uniprocessor
-Win32 allocator: 109.4Mb/sec
-ptmalloc2:       164.3Mb/sec
-nedmalloc:       166.7Mb/sec

-As you can see, nedmalloc is slightly faster but testing shows that this is due to the threadcache.
-If disabled, one only gets ~160Mb/sec showing how ptmalloc2 is slightly more efficient as a raw allocator.
+As you'll note, the test doesn't show the benefits of the threadcache mostly due to the saturation of the memory bus being the limiting factor.

 ChangeLog:
 -=-=-=-=-=
-v1.01 ?:
+v1.01 24th February 2006:
  * Fixed multiprocessor scaling problems by removing sources of cache sloshing
  * Earl Chew <earl_chew <at> agilent <dot> com> sent patches for the following:
    1. size2binidx() wasn't working for default code path (non x86)